ceiphr/gnome-protonvpn-status/README.md

 ## What This Extension Offers

-If you want to interact with ProtonVPN the same way the network-manager handles OpenVPN, this is the extension for you.
+If you want to interact with ProtonVPN the same way GNOME's network-manager handles OpenVPN, this is the extension for you.

 ![screenshot preview](assets/preview.png)